 This directory contains files and utilities relating to the host.
 The various host utilities that perform parameter control, device firmware update (DFU) and data partition generation are provided pre-compiled for Linux (ARM and x86), Windows and MacOS platforms.
-These binaries can be found in the Linux, Pi, Mac and Win32 directories along with an additional script for the Raspberry Pi release called send\image\from\rpi.py which provides an example of sending an SPI boot image from the host.
+These binaries can be found in the Linux, Pi, Mac and Win32 directories along with an additional script for the Raspberry Pi release called send_image_from_rpi.py which provides an example of sending an SPI boot image from the host.

-The root of the host directory also contains scripts for unpacking packed signals which can be captured using the controls described in the signal routing section of this document.
+The root of the host directory also contains scripts for unpacking packed signals which can be captured using the controls described in the Signal Routing and Scaling section of the XVF3610 user guide.